Here you are, searching for how to be a great manager.

 As long as you reach a minimum threshold of salary, then intrinsic motivation is more effective than extrinsic motivation

-That is of course even more obvious in politics and in non-profits, where money plays a smaller role (Tyler & Blader, 2001).
+That is of course even more obvious in politics, volunteer-based organizations, and wherever money plays a smaller role (Tyler & Blader, 2001).

 But it’s a huge managerial mistake to think that in for-profit businesses, people are more motivated by money and “what’s in it for me” types of exchanges.